Relating Electric Vehicle Charging to Speed Scaling with Job-Specific Speed Limits: Offline scheduling

-Next, we extend on the concept of work-transferability as described in \cite{2017AntoniadisContSpeedScalingWithVariability} to fit job-specific power limits.
-Formally: \begin{defn}[Work-transferability] For a given schedule and atomic intervals $I_i$ and $I_{i'}$, the \textit{work-transferable} relation $i\rightarrow i'$ holds if there exists a job $j\in J(i) \cap J(i')$ such that $e_{i,j} > 0$ and $e_{i',j} < e_{i',j}^{\max}$.
+Next, we extend on the concept of work-transferability as described by \cite{2017AntoniadisContSpeedScalingWithVariability} to integrate job-specific speed limits. \begin{defn}[Work-transferability] If for a given schedule and atomic intervals $M_i$ and $M_{i'}$ there exists a job $j\in J(i) \cap J(i')$ such that $p_{i,j} > 0$ and $p_{i',j} < p_{i',j}^{\max}$, we state that the \textit{work-transferable} relation $i\rightarrow i'$ holds.
 Furthermore, let $\twoheadrightarrow$ be the transitive closure of $\rightarrow$. \end{defn}

 Intuitively, if we have work-transferability from one atomic interval $i$ to another atomic interval $i'$, then we can transfer some work that was scheduled during $i$ to $i'$.
-In EV charging terms, we can advance or delay some charging from one point in time to another.
+In EV charging terms this implies that we can advance or delay some charging from one period in time to another.
 Applying the concept to flows, we can make the following statement.